guoping0408/AI-application/README.md

 ### Hardware Prerequisites:

 		1. A Host PC with Unbuntu 16.04 or above installed — Training side
-		2. NVIDIA RTX 2080 Ti (recommended) — Training side
+		2. NVIDIA RTX 2080 Ti (used in this tutorial) — Training side
 		3. NVIDIA TX2 — Inferencing side

 ### Software Dependencies: